Home » Google Shopping Advertising Exam Answers » What’s an example of an omnichannel goal?

 • Promoting a 25% off discount for people who purchase online but pick up in a physical store

-The correct answer is: The digital marketing team is promoting a 25% off discount for shoppers who buy online and pick up in-store and Promoting a 25% off discount for people who purchase online but pick up in a physical store
+The correct answer is: Promoting a 25% off discount for people who purchase online but pick up in a physical store

 Omnichannel goals: Optimize for both online conversions (leads) and offline conversions (store visits).
 Grow online and offline sales using omnichannel goals.